cdk-entest/eks-cdk-launch/README.md

 ## Observability

+There are serveral methods

+- Applications send logs
+- Sidecar container pattern
+- Node agent (the most common method)

+Depending on EC2 or Fargate, there are different tools

+- Container Insights: CloudWatch Agent and Fluent Bit installed per node
+- ADOT (AWS Distro for OpenTelemetry) works for both EC2 and Fargate

-As the cluster using both EC2 nodegroup and Faragate profile, we need to setup both CloudWatch Agent and Fluent-bit for EC2 nodegroup and ADOT for Faragate profile.
-Also need to setup the metric server
+As the cluster using both EC2 nodegroup and Faragate profile

+- Setup CloudWatch Agent and Fluent-bit for EC2 nodegroup
+- Setup ADOT for Faragate profile
+- Also need to setup the metric server

+How CloudWatch Agent and Fluent Bit work?

+- CloudWatch Agent installed per EC2 Node and collect metrics, then send to performance log group in CW
+- Fluent Bit send logs to log groups: host, application, dataplane

 Install metric sersver